HIT2GAP-EU-PROJECT/Modules-Documentation/modules-data-exchange.md

 The Hit2Gap Core Platform (openBMS) is a middleware that facilitates the communication between data captured on-site from monitored buildings and smart modules.
 It is based on standard web technologies:

-1. web semantic technologies to describe monitored data
+1. Semantic web technologies to describe monitored data
 2. REST APIs to enable communication between the different entities

-For a module to be integrated in an openBMS environment, it needs to be regsitered in an instance of openBMS, to get some rights on it, to be able to get data from openBMS and potentially to push some, and if necessary to have its frontend integrated in the Hot2Gap web portal.
+For a module to be integrated in an openBMS environment, it needs to be registered in an instance of openBMS, to get some rights on it, to be able to get data from openBMS and potentially to push some, and if necessary to have its frontend integrated in the Hit2Gap web portal.

 In this file, we focus on data exchange between modules and the Core Platform; front-end integration and security aspects are described in the other files of the current directory.